rizwanahmed786508/diabetes-prediction-system/Diabetes_Prediction_System/README.md

 | Age | Age of patient (years) |
 | **Outcome** | **Target** — Diabetes status (0 = No, 1 = Yes) |

-> ⚠️ **Data quality note (verified from the notebook):** this dataset has a known quirk — `0` values in `Glucose`, `BloodPressure`, `SkinThickness`, `Insulin`, and `BMI` are not biologically valid and actually represent missing data.
-Checking the actual data confirms real zero-counts of **Glucose: 5, BloodPressure: 35, SkinThickness: 227, Insulin: 374, BMI: 11** out of 768 rows. **The current notebook does not impute or handle these zeros** — `df.isnull().sum()` returns 0 for every column because the missing values are encoded as `0`, not `NaN`, so they pass the null-check silently and flow straight into training.
-This is the single most valuable and easy fix to add next: replacing these zeros with the median (ideally grouped by `Outcome`) would likely improve model performance and is exactly the kind of data-quality step reviewers look for.

 ---